The Atheist Bible, CC-BY Fabian M. Suchanek

 154 Togo 3.0 More religious

-Happiness is the average happiness on a scale from 0-10 according to the UN World Happiness Report, read off approximately from the graphics provided there50.
-Religiosity is on a 5 point scale according to a Gallup poll49.
+Happiness is the average self-reported happiness on a scale from 0-10 according to the UN World Happiness Report, read off approximately from the graphics provided there 39.
+Religiosity is ranked on a 5-point scale according to a Gallup poll that asked how important religion is in the participants' lives72.

-As the UN report explains, 80% of the inter-country differences in happiness can be attributed to the same few reasons: the material, social, and institutional support that the country provides.
-Comparing the top four to the bottom four countries, average income is the most stunning difference: it differs by a factor of 40.
-Thus, in defiance of a common mantra, happiness quite plainly correlates with wealth.
-This is true both on the individual level and on the national level: people who are richer than their compatriots are happier, and people who live in richer countries are happier overall47.
-The other differences between the top-ranked countries and the bottom-ranked ones are: healthy life expectancy is 28 years greater, people are much more likely to have someone to call on in times of trouble (95% vs. 48%), to have a sense of freedom (94% vs. 63%), and are less likely to perceive widespread corruption in business and government (33% vs. 85%).
-This suggests that it is not religion that makes people happy or not, but overall country performance.
+As the UN report explains, 80% of the inter-country differences in happiness can be attributed to the material, social, and institutional support that the country provides.
+Comparing the top and bottom four countries, the most stunning difference is average income — which differs by a factor of 40.
+Thus, in defiance of a common mantra, happiness, quite plainly, correlates with wealth.
+This is true both on the individual level and on the national level: People who are richer than their compatriots are happier than their poorer fellow citizens, and people who live in richer countries are happier overall that people in poorer places 70.
+The other differences between the top- and bottom-ranked countries are: Healthy life expectancy is 28 years longer, people are much more likely to have someone to call on in times of trouble (95% vs. 48%) and to have a sense of freedom (94% vs. 63%), and they are less likely to perceive widespread corruption in business and government (33% vs. 85%).

 Happiness will ultimately come from the path you carve for yourself, the people you surround yourself with (and choose to love), and the acceptance of situations you cannot change (i.e., your ability to move on).
 But none of these can happen if you don’t have enough to eat and adequate shelter, and if you don’t take care of yourself.